ceres-solver/ceres-solver/docs/source/faqs.rst

       installed.
 Both of these preconditioners use a clustering algorithm.
 Use ``SINGLE_LINKAGE`` before ``CANONICAL_VIEWS``.

 #.
-Use :function:`Solver::Summary::FullReport` to diagnose performance problems.
+Use :func:`Solver::Summary::FullReport` to diagnose performance problems.

    When diagnosing Ceres performance issues - runtime and convergence, the first place to start is by looking at the output of